Medicines, Medical Equipment & Supplies

-Though Medical Surplus Recovery Organizations (MSROs) and charitable institutions are seeking to help organizations and entities send these surplus supplies and equipment to clinics that need them.
+To address this disconnect, Medical Surplus Recovery Organizations (MSROs) and charitable institutions seek to help organizations and entities send surplus supplies and equipment to clinics that need them.
 However, if the correct guidelines and standards are not followed, sending supplies and equipment to clinics in need can often cause an additional burden for these already low-resourced health facilities.
-This additional burden can be caused by the supplies and equipment are either unusable in the recipient’s environment, they do not fit the necessary country requirements, do not have a knowledgeable technician to operate or maintain the equipment or devices, or are not servicing the exact needs of the community.
-At The Task Force, we work with the World Health Organization and partners to accredit MSROs, ensuring that global standards and guidelines are being met so that donated products are actually servicing the needs of hospitals and clinics rather than causing further burdens to them and our environment.
+This additional burden can be caused by the supplies and equipment are either unusable in the recipient’s environment, they do not fit the recipient’s country requirements, they do not have a knowledgeable technician to operate or maintain the equipment or devices, or they are not servicing the exact needs of the community.

-To learn more about our medical surplus recovery accreditation process, check out our MedSurplus Alliance.
+To learn more about our medical surplus recovery accreditation process, check out MedSurplus Alliance.

 Help Ensure No Child Dies Because of a Lack of Medicines or Medical Supplies

 Where We Work

 To find where our programs do supply chain & logistics, click here and look under CWW, ITI, MDP, and MSA.

 Donate Medical Products